mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 $$\Delta(f)_p = \max_{\vec x\in\mathbb{N}^{|\mathcal{X}|}}\lVert \nabla f(\vec x)\rVert_p$$

-# Trying to Apply this weird definition
+# Trying to apply this weird definition

 This hints at there being some underlying "geometric" interpretation of noise sensitivity.
 It might be interesting to apply this same reasoning to differential privacy to see if one can easily get a "geometric" characterization of it (I might do this in the future, who knows).
-This characterization is likely useless computationally though, due to the "histogram" representation of functions of databases.
+Depending on how *precisely* you define databases you can even do computations with this definition (although they seem to be of similar complexity to the "standard" ones you would do).

 Recall that a database $$\vec{x}\in \mathbb{N}^{|\mathcal{X}|}$$ is a count of the multiplicities of various records $$r\in\mathcal{X}$$.